ritsikaa8907/Linux-Lab/LAB 1 .md

 ## What is the difference between chmod and chown?

-chmod → change file permissions
+- chmod → change file permissions
-~Controls who can read, write, or execute a file.
+- Controls who can read, write, or execute a file.
-→ Gives owner full rights (read/write/execute), others can read & execute only. chown → change file owner
+- Gives owner full rights (read/write/execute), others can read & execute only.
+- chown → change file owner
-~Changes who owns a file or directory (the user and group).
+- Changes who owns a file or directory (the user and group).
-→ Makes user1 the owner of file.txt.
+- Makes user1 the owner of file.txt.

 ## How do you check current directory and user?
 Check current directory → use pwd